ryandeussing/jimhopper/_consequences-of-abuse/self-regulation-and-addiction.md

 > Attempts to avoid and cope that backfire.

 A very important self-regulation skill is resisting urges or impulses that leave you feeling bad afterward, including addictive ones.
+Or accepting that the urge or impulse has come up, but riding it out and not acting on it.
+(See [Mindfulness & Meditation](/mindfulness-and-meditation/).)

 Also key are healthy habits and behaviors around eating, sleeping and other things you need on a daily basis.

 However good or bad our childhoods were, we've all struggled with bad habits and problem behaviors.
 And self-regulation problems both cause and worsen them.